DmitryGaravsky/DXBenchmarks.Grids/README.md

 In v 17.1 the performance of main data aware operations of the DevExpress Tree List Control were improved:

 Sorting is *up to 8 times faster*.
 Filtering is *up to 1.75 times faster*.
 Searching is *up to 1.4 times faster*.
 Loading nodes tree is *up to 2.6 times faster*.

 Heare are the bencmarking raw data and graphs:
     https://goo.gl/zCM6zT

 Performance notes:
- The TreeList and Grid controls uses different data-model.
+ - the TreeList and Grid controls uses different data-model.
- The Grid controls is based on list-processing, so the Grid can use the most aggressive optimizations (for example parallel processing)
+ - the Grid controls is based on list-processing, so the Grid can use the most aggressive optimizations (for example parallel processing)